yan3321/yan3321/README.md

 ## Job availability

-I'm happy to discuss any work that does not pose a conflict of interest with any of my commitments.
+As an independent contractor, I'm happy to discuss any work that does not pose a conflict of interest with any of my commitments.
 Let's get in touch!

 ## Contact